Guseyn/ehtmlpage/md/documentation-performance.md

 <a id="attributes-reference"></a>

-**[Attributes Reference](/html/attributes.html)** — a dedicated page that lists every EHTML attribute: how common `data-*` attributes are evaluated during activation (via `processAttributes.js`), which ones are ignored and why, and a per-element breakdown of all supported attributes with a short description of what each one does.
+**[Attributes Reference](/html/attributes.html)** — a dedicated page that lists every EHTML attribute: how common `data-*` attributes are evaluated during activation, which ones are ignored and why, and a per-element breakdown of all supported attributes with a short description of what each one does.

 <hr>